 We have worked hard to maintain the facilities the community entrusts us with.
 Beyond our normal maintenance responsibilities, over the past years there have been many projects initiated to preserve the life span of our facilities.
 This includes roofing, siding and exterior painting of portables and permanent facilities.
-Last summer we updated and repaired two more portables (one on the K-8 campus and one on the HS campus).
-Additionally, we replaced the carpeting within the 1993 classrooms in the high school.
-These and many more are examples of maintaining our school facilities to the highest possible standards using the funds provided by local taxpayers to preserve these community assets.
+This past year has been filled with work to expand our facilities.
+As part of this process, we have considered how we will maintain them once these new facilities are brought online.
+These are examples of how we are successfully maintaining our school facilities (both current and future) to the highest possible standards using the funds provided by local taxpayers to preserve these community assets.